DawJu/berkeley-socket-chat/README.md

 To connect to the server, you need to open a new terminal window and use `nc localhost 9999`.
 Then, choose the nickname that you want to use in chat.
 A message saying that a new user has joined will show in chat.
 To add another user, open another terminal window and repeat the previous step.
 Now users can send messages that will appear in the first terminal.

-Leaving the chat by closing the terminal or using `ctrl+C` will send a message that the user has left.
+Leaving the chat by closing the terminal or using `ctrl+C` will send a message saying that the user has left.